Confidential, free help and advice is available on anything from student finance to immigration and more general student support questions.

 Information about the University can be offered in an alternative format, for example Braille, large print or audiotape.
 Use our enquiries form to get in touch.

 While the average age of our postgraduates is 35, we regularly have people in their 40s, 50s and 60s studying at Newcastle.
 Once you have arrived, your specific support includes a mature student orientation programme.
 This is held before the start of term so you can meet other mature students.

-Most major world faiths are represented on campus, with Chaplains based in the University Chaplaincy and regular services of worship on campus.
-A number of student-led religious societies also operate from the Students' Union.
+Most major world faiths are represented on campus, with Chaplains based in the University Chaplaincy and regular services of worship.
+Student-led religious societies also operate from the Students' Union.